We're changing to MoneyHelper

 Buying, running and selling a car, buying holiday money and sending money abroad

 Protecting your home and family with the right insurance policies

 It is now law that most employees must be enrolled into a workplace pension scheme by their employer.
 This calculator will show you how much will be paid into your pension by you and your employer.
-It will also show how these contributions might increase over time.

 We need to know your age so that we can work out the contributions correctly – the rules vary slightly based on age.
 This is explained in the letter you receive from your employer about automatic enrolment.

 We need to know your gender because the contribution rules vary slightly due to current differences in State Pension retirement dates for men and women.